The Centenary Fund

 Friends of Taylor Memorial Library

-The Friends of Taylor Memorial Library is a volunteer group established to sponsor cultural events for the Centenary College community and raise funds to donate to the Library in order to enhance the services, informational resources and equipment it provides.
-By supporting Taylor Memorial Library, you are helping Centenary College provide the best possible research resources for its students and the community at large.
+The Friends of Taylor Memorial Library is a volunteer group established to sponsor cultural events for the Centenary University community and raise funds to donate to the Library in order to enhance the services, informational resources and equipment it provides.
+By supporting Taylor Memorial Library, you are helping Centenary University provide the best possible research resources for its students and the community at large.
 By making gifts of time and resources, the Friends of Taylor Memorial Library will help to ensure its collections -- more than 70,000 print materials, nearly 3,500 audio/visual materials and a wide variety of databases and technological assets -- can grow and change with the changing needs of Centenary students.

 Members of the Friends of Taylor Memorial Library will receive invitations to special Library events, as well as recognition in the Honor Roll of Donors and more.
-This volunteer membership group consists of alumni, faculty, staff, students and other individuals or companies in the greater Centenary College community, who are interested in promoting its goals.
+This volunteer membership group consists of alumni, faculty, staff, students and other individuals or companies in the greater Centenary University community, who are interested in promoting its goals.